AmitSingh-Rajjput/Insurance-Fraud-Detection/README.md

 #### Data Preprocessing

 a) Check for null values in the columns.
-If present, impute the null values using the KNN imputer.
+If present, impute the null values using the Categorical imputer.

 b) Check if any column has zero standard deviation, remove such columns as we did in training.